 - Member Assembler Payments (subject to a 1.5% transaction fee).
 Member Assembler Payments allow you to pay online using your Visa or MasterCard.
 After paying an initial $150 deposit to hold your membership, set up automatic payments that are charged to your credit card account over a period of three months (June, July and August).

 - Dwolla (no fee).
 Pay in full.
 Similar to an e-check (you can sign up to become a Dwolla member, or checkout as a guest).
-Pay in full.
+Full payments only.

-To secure your membership and your pickup location, please be sure to sign up before April 15th.
-Membership positions and locations are filled on a first-come first-served basis, with the Farm pickups usually selling out first.
+To secure your membership and your pickup location, please be sure to sign up before March 1st.
+Membership positions and locations are filled on a first-come-first-served basis, with the Farm pickups usually selling out first.
 Early registration is the best way to ensure the day of the week and location you want.
-After April 10th a $20 surcharge will apply to all memberships.
-This fee exists to cover the farm’s expenses associated with adding late members to the schedule, ordering more seed, and making crop and field changes—the closer we get to June, the more time we need to be in the fields growing your food!
-Your early sign-up is greatly appreciated!
+Save $20 by signing up on or before March 1!

 - Pay in 3 installments by check.
 A $150 down payment is due upon signup.
 (A $25 administrative fee will be added to this option).
 We will email an invoice for the following three payments approximately 1 week before they are due.
 The remaining payments will be due June 15th, July 15th, and August 15th.